West Virginia Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants, which means wait lists may exist.
 Services are provided at home, adult day care, in an adult family care home, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled (ABD) – is an entitlement program, which means anyone who is eligible will receive assistance.
 Services are available at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an West Virginia Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an West Virginia Medicaid program.
+Alternatively, persons can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for West Virginia Medicaid.
 More.

 |2019 West Virginia Medicaid Long Term Care Eligibility for Seniors|